donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/wouldnt-start-here/README.md

 ## Summary
 The challenge today for AV vendors is that the ground has shifted under our feet.
-Where once a Windows-only solution might have been sufficient for the majority of customers, the steady rise in the adoption of MacBooks coupled with the more niche deployment of Linux variants plus the rapid adoption of Chromebooks, particularly in educational settings, and the need to proliferation of mobile devices means that providing a holistic solution to customers requires greater effort all round, across product management, engineering, threat-research, quality-assurance, etc. Understandably, customers want to engage a single vendor for their entire deployed base, be it a mix of Windows, macOS, ChromeOS, Linux, iOS and Android.
+Where once a Windows-only solution might have been sufficient for the majority of customers, the steady rise in the adoption of MacBooks coupled with the more niche deployment of Linux variants plus the rapid adoption of Chromebooks, particularly in educational settings, and the proliferation of mobile devices means that providing a holistic solution to customers requires greater effort all round, across product management, engineering, threat-research, quality-assurance, etc. Understandably, customers want to engage a single vendor for their entire deployed base, be it a mix of Windows, macOS, ChromeOS, Linux, iOS and Android.

 The upshot from the protection-provider’s perspective is that the entire organization has to be geared up to bring products and solutions to market across these platforms.
 Where once there was a single target platform – and as a consequence, a single testbed, a single build & release platform, there are now multiple.